Beta8374/solid-waste-classification-system/README.md

     <img src="/imgs/prototype.png" alt="image of the assembled circuit." width="600" height="500">
     <figcaption>Image of the assembled circuit.</figcaption>
 </figure>

+## What the algoritm do

+This model could classify

+[!IMPORTANT]
+> I didn't use the ESP32's built-in light; I recommend a powerful external light source on the object.
+Poor lighting and object positioning can affect the result.

+# OBS

+[!WARNING]
+> Make sure the FTDI module jumper is set to 5V.
+> Make sure you are using a good quality cable to power the circuit.

+[!CAUTION]
+> This is just a guide; I don't recommend doing this if you don't know what you're doing.
+I am not responsible for any equipment damage.

 <hr>
 If you have any comments or ideas about this, you could contact me.